Introduction: Project 1 Weatheron

 Step 6: End Product

-To finish it all, I put everything in a cardboard box, I cut holes in it so that the parts can come out of the box, so they can measure the correct data.
+To finish it all, I put everything in a wooden box, I cut holes in it so that the parts can come out of it, so they can measure the correct data.

 Thank you for reading,